motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Today when you download Orbit it realizes this plan, without some of our decentralized sync system.
-It never sends a bit of your data outside your computer, you can use your firewall to be sure.
+Today, Orbit it realizes this (minus some of the decentralized sync system we are working on).
+It never sends a bit of your data outside your computer, you can even firewall it just to be sure.
+We'll write more on security in the coming months.

 ### The Product